yp-edu/yp-edu.github.io/pages/_drafts/creating-a-startup.md

 The team presentation has two primary motives.
 First it is important for potential investor or client to get to know the team they'll be working with, but it is also crucial to present our edge and answer the question "Why us?".

-> [!note] Edge
+> [!note] Edge [ [1] ](#references)
 >
 > Each individual has a specific edge which is the combination of all his experiences and knowledge.
 There are three edges to consider in startup.
-The market edge, the technology edge and the catalyzed edge.
+The market edge, the technology edge and the catalyzer edge.
+The later being the diverse experiences and soft skills relevant the given startup.

 **Alexandre the CEO:** Market edge.
-With his experience in web3…
+He graduated with a Master in marketing, management and business.
+He has expertise in web agency building websites with Shopify but also with other software like Webflow.
+What's more he has plenty of precious entrepreneurial skills as he also runs another startup in parallel and he's always listening to market waves.

 **Florian the COO/CFO:** Catalyser edge.
-With his diverse set of lead experiences…
+With his engineering diploma in logistics he has a broad background ranging from processes optimisation, organisation to software and coding skills.
+He has diverse set of lead experiences from projects as well as consulting that logically put him in charge of our processes.
+His engineering backgroung enable him to understand and link the technological solutions to the market needs.

-**Yoann the CTO:** Technology edge.
-With his participation in scientific research…
+**I, Yoann the CTO:** Technology edge.
+With my research degree and background I have a broad knowledge of cutting-edge AI technology.
+Yet I also practiced ML engineering during my apprenticeship where I had projects linked to model training, MLOps, DevOps and cloud deployment.
+I am running and architecturing the backend logic of our solutions as well as the AI integration.

 ### The Official Creation